 Either cross the common, or if a football match or cricket match is in progress, turn right to skirt around the northern edge of the common until you reach the Downley Sports Pavilion on the opposite side.
 Take a footpath to the right of the pavilion.
 Go through a gate to the left of Blacksmith’s Cottage and then follow the path with a hedge on your right.
 Head towards another metal gate, near the base of a wooden electricity pylon, and enter the West Wycombe Estate.
 Follow the path along the right edge of the field until it enters an area of woodland by another wooden electricity pylon.
 The path now heads downhill through the woodland to reach a crossing path in the bottom of a valley.
 Turn left and follow the path downhill until you reach a narrow country lane.
 Turn left on the lane and follow it for 4 minutes (200 metres) until you reach a private carpark on your right by some buildings.

 Cross the carpark towards a green public footpath sign to the left of the buildings.
 Follow the footpath downhill across a field until you reach a crossing track.
 Cross the track, taking the path opposite that heads briefly uphill through some scrub woodland and then along the right hand edge of a field.
-Follow the path towards the railway line.
-Cross the stile (or go through the gate to the right of it) and head under the railway.
+Follow the path towards and then under the railway line.
 On the other side of the railway, take the path that heads half left across a field towards the A4010 road.
 Taking great care, cross the road and go through the kissing gate opposite.
 Follow the right hand edge of the field to another kissing gate and then continue uphill along the edge of the field until you reach a road.
 Turn left down Church Lane, keeping straight ahead when the main road bends right, until you pass beneath the Church Loft to reach the main A40 road.

 West Wycombe Village